 Inflows and outflows of non-performing exposures – loans and advances by counterparty sector (18.1)

 239i.Template 18.1 shall provide the inflows and outflows of loans and advances, excluding loans and advances classified as trading financial assets or held for trading, that were classified into or out of the category of non-performing exposures as defined in paragraphs 213 to 239 or 260of this Part.
 Inflows and outflows of non-performing loans and advances shall be broken down by counterparty sector.
+Any change in the classification of the counterparty that occurred during the period shall not be considered in the inflows and outflows to/from non-performing category.
+The related inflows or outflows amount shall be attributed to the latest classification of the counterparty.

 239ii.
 Inflows to the non-performing exposures category shall be reported on a cumulative basis since the beginning of the financial year.
 The inflow shall reflect the gross carrying amount of exposures that have become non-performing as defined in paragraphs 213 to 239 or 260 of this Part during the period, including purchased non-performing exposures.
 An increase in the gross carrying amount of a non-performing exposure due to accrued interest or due to an increase in the accumulated negative changes in fair value due to credit risk shall be reported as an inflow as well.